What Is MCT Oil? The Ultimate Guide to MCT Oil Supplements

 Caproic acid (C6)

 This is the second shortest form of MCT.
 It takes more time to turn into ketone energy, but it’s more affordable than C8.
+In coconut oil, there’s about 7% concentration of C10.

 Bulletproof MCT Oil is a blend of C8 and C10 MCT oils, so it’s more budget-friendly than Brain Octane C8 MCT Oil, but still meets Bulletproof’s rigorous quality standards for purity.